drickchote/100-days-of-code/log.md

 ##### Day 12: February 09, 2023

 **Today's Progress**: Today I continued with learning threejs by learning how to interact with the mouse on screen elements.

+##### Day 13: February 10, 2023

+**Today's Progress**: I changed my scripts to get tweets using the Twitter API to be able to get a larger amount of tweets